 Mild cases of TMJ may benefit from self-care such as eating soft foods, practicing stress management techniques, and applying ice packs to the jaw.
 NSAIDS, such as ibuprofen, can be purchased without a prescription and work to reduce pain and inflammation.
 Some dentists and occupational therapists can suggest stretching techniques for the jaw which may help relieve stiffness.
 More serious cases may require a form of splinting called a stabilization splint or bite plate, which helps reduce pressure on the joint.
 Extreme cases may benefit from arthroscopic surgery on the joint.

-Dr. Jesal V. Shah, MD, DMD graduated from Mount Sinai School of Medicine.
+Dr. Jesal Virendra Shah, MD, DMD graduated from Mount Sinai School of Medicine.
 He completed residency at Mount Sinai Medical Center.
 He is certified by the American Board of Oral/Maxillofacial Surgery and has a state license in New York.

 Medical School: Mount Sinai School of Medicine